The red bricks of the old abbey, known as the Roccelletta

 Caio Sempronio Gracco was the leader inspiring a series of colonial long term investments.

 Around 96 AD there was a re-foundation by the emperor Marco Cocceio Nerva.
-The aim of the Roman rulers was to improve the quality of the infrastructures and to establish populous colonies to give employment to large proletarian masses.
+The aim of the Roman rulers was to improve the quality of the infrastructures.
+Romans want to establish populous colonies to give employment to large proletarian masses.

 Founding a small town there, which developed agriculture and trade, a town that needed public administration services – was in Rome’s economic plans.